Amelia Earhart: Childhood

 The Earhart children seemed to have a spirit of adventure and would set off daily to explore their neighborhood.
 As a child, Amelia Earhart spent hours playing with sister Pidge, climbing trees, hunting rats with a rifle, and sledding downhill.
 Some biographers have characterized the young Amelia as a tomboy.
 The girls kept worms, moths, katydids and a tree toad they gathered in a growing collection.
 In 1904, with the help of her uncle, Amelia Earhart constructed a home-made ramp that was fashioned after a roller coaster she had seen on a trip to St. Louis, Missouri, and secured it to the roof of the family tool shed.
-Following Amelia's well-documented first flight, she emerged from the broken wooden box that had served as a sled with a bruised lip, a torn dress and a "sensation of exhilaration", saying: "Oh, Pidge, it's just like flying!"
+After her well-documented first flight, she emerged from the broken wooden box that had served as a sled with a bruised lip, a torn dress and a "sensation of exhilaration", saying: "Oh, Pidge, it's just like flying!"

 In 1907, Edwin Earhart's job as a claims officer for the Rock Island Railroad led to a transfer to Des Moines, Iowa.
-The next year, at the age of 10, Amelia saw her first aircraft at the Iowa State Fair in Des Moines.
+The following year, at the age of 10, Amelia saw her first aircraft at the Iowa State Fair in Des Moines.
 Their father tried to interest his daughters in taking a flight but after looking at the rickety "flivver", Amelia promptly asked if they could go back to the merry-go-round.
 She later described the biplane as "a thing of rusty wire and wood and not at all interesting".

 Education

-Sisters Amelia and Grace—who from her teenage years went by her middle name Muriel—Earhart remained with their grandparents in Atchison while their parents moved into new, smaller quarters in Des Moines.
+Sisters Amelia and Grace, who from her teenage years went by her middle name Muriel, remained with their grandparents in Atchison while their parents moved into new, smaller quarters in Des Moines.
 During this period, the Earhart girls received homeschooling from their mother and a governess.
 Amelia later said she was "exceedingly fond of reading" and spent many hours in the large family library.
 In 1909, when the family was reunited in Des Moines, the Earhart children were enrolled in public school for the first time and Amelia, 12, entered seventh grade.